 It will equally cover the identification and management of risks in relation to modern slavery and human trafficking.
 Possible ways of doing this could include:

 - increasing openness, transparency, and efficiency in the management of supply chains

 - improving ability to identify strengths, weaknesses, opportunities, and threats in supply chains

 - enhancing relationships with suppliers

-This statement will be reviewed on an annual basis, which will take place on 1 April 2020.
+This statement will be reviewed on an annual basis, which will take place on or before 1 April 2023.

 This statement will be also be published on the Government ‘Modern Slavery Statement Register’ which went live on the 6 May 2021.

 This statement has been signed by Kevin Bentley Leader of the Council and Gavin Jones, Chief Executive Officer of Essex County Council.